lzinga/sixteeneight-community/README.md

 # SixteenEight Issues

-Welcome to the public issue tracker for **SixteenEight** - a simple, privacy-focused intermittent fasting app.
+Welcome to the public community/issue-tracker for **SixteenEight** - a simple, privacy-focused intermittent fasting app.

 ## Reporting Bugs

 Found a bug?
 We'd love to hear about it!
+Don't have a github account?
+No worries, you can post in the [subreddit](https://www.reddit.com/r/SixteenEight/) as well.
+Though an issue will eventually be created here for tracking.

 Please include:

 - **Device**: (e.g., Samsung Galaxy S23, Pixel 8)
 - **Android Version**: (e.g., Android 14)